percona/pmm/docs/how-to/configure.md

 ## Diagnostics

 Common to all sections is *Diagnostics*.
-PMM can generate a set of diagnostics data which can be examined and/or shared with Percona Support in case of some issue to solve it faster.
+PMM can generate a set of diagnostics data which can be examined and/or shared with our support team in case of some issue to solve it faster.
 You can get collected logs from PMM Server by clicking *Download server diagnostics*.

 ## Metrics resolution